On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Introduction

 \subsection{Acknowledgements}

 I wish to thank Peter Teichner for many helpful discussions related to the Dax invariant, which in particular helped me sort out the statement of Theorem~\ref{thm:dax-compute}.
-Thank you also to Greg Arone for an email correspondence.
+Thank you also to Greg Arone for an email correspondence, and Pedro Boavida for comments.
+A part of this work was done at LAGA, Université Sorbonne Paris Nord, funded by FSMP.